Chart Color Schemes

 Western Downs Green Power Hub

-The Western Downs Green Power Hub is a large renewable energy project consisting of a 460 MWp solar farm, which is the largest operating solar farm in Australia, producing more than 1,080 GWh of renewable energy per year, and a 540 MW / 1,080 MWh battery energy storage system.
-The solar farm is operational, Stage 1 of the battery (270 MW / 540 MWh) was completed in June 2025, and Stage 2 (270 MW / 540 MWh) is under construction, expected to start operations in 2026.
-The project is located 22km south-east of Chinchilla in the Western Downs Region, in close proximity to a transmission line and less than 6km from Queensland Powerlink's Western Downs Sub-station, providing grid stability and community benefits including up to $100,000 per year for local initiatives.
+The Western Downs Green Power Hub is a major renewable energy project developed by Neoen Australia, comprising Australia's largest operating solar farm at 460 MWp (over 1 million panels, generating >1,080 GWh annually) and a co-located 540 MW / 1,080 MWh battery energy storage system in two equal stages.
+The solar farm has been fully operational since 2022.
+Battery Stage 1 (270 MW / 540 MWh) was completed and became operational in June 2025.
+Battery Stage 2 (270 MW / 540 MWh) is under construction following NTP in 2024, with operations expected in 2026.
+Located near Chinchilla with direct connection to Powerlink's Western Downs substation, the hub provides grid stability, clean energy under PPA with CleanCo Queensland, and community benefits including up to $100,000 annually for local initiatives.

 Sixteen Mile Solar Farm